ZhangGaoxing/AstroAlgo/docs/en/CoordinateSystem.md

 # Coordinate System

 The `CoordinateSystem` class is located in the `AstroAlgo.Basic` namespace.
-It provided the conversion of equator and ecliptic coordinates and the calculation of coordinate parameters.
+It provides the conversion of equator and ecliptic coordinates and the calculation of coordinate parameters.

 ## Nutation